Sam Sibert

-Sam L. Sibert (born February 11, 1949) is a retired American professional basketball player.
+Sam L. Sibert, born February 11, 1949, is an American former professional basketball player.
 He was born in McCormick, South Carolina and went to Crane High School in Chicago.
-He played briefly in the NBA with the Kansas City-Omaha Kings, averaging 2.4 points per game in five games during the 1972-73 season.
+He played briefly in the NBA with the Kansas City-Omaha Kings, averaging 2.4 points per game in five games during the 1972–73 season.
 Sibert attended Eastern Oklahoma State College then transferred to Texas Tech University in 1969 before attending Kentucky State University.
 Sibert was taken in the second round of the 1972 NBA draft by the Cincinnati Royals.